NicoNelli/VisionSystem/README.md

 commander mode arm
 commander mode offboard
 ```
-To run the autonomous action.
+To allow the mocap2mav module to communicate with the firmware.

 Besides rostopic to see the vision data.